-\begin{ack} We would like to thank Charles Epstein for suggesting that speciation might profitably be regarded as a kind of resonance \cite{eps}, Amnon Ne'eman for advice on real algebraic geometry, Sikimeti Mau for insights into configuration spaces, and especially Jim Stasheff for continued interest and encouragement over many years.
+\begin{ack} We would like to thank Colin Adams, Mike Davis, Charles Epstein, Sikimeti Mau, Amnon Ne'eman, and especially Jim Stasheff for continued interest and encouragement over many years.
 SD also thanks Lior Pachter and the University of California, Berkeley, and Clemens Berger and the Universit\'{e} de Nice for their hospitality during his sabbatical visits.
-JM was partially supported by the DARPA FunBio program, and none of it would have ever been possible without Ben Mann's visionary work spearheading that project. \end{ack}
+JM was partially supported by DARPA's FunBio program, and his part in this would have never been possible without Ben Mann's visionary work spearheading that project. \end{ack}